ZhilinAR/imdk2.1-unity/README.md

 ---

 ## Basic usage
-1. Add the **`XrealSupport`** component (from `Immersal.XR`) to a scene GameObject.
+1. Add the **`ARFBridge`** component (from `Immersal.XR`) to a scene GameObject.
-2. Initialize/configure the platform at runtime; RGB camera frames and pose will be provided through the Immersal platform interfaces when NRSDK is present.
+2. The bridge uses AR Foundation to forward CPU camera images, intrinsics, and pose to `ImmersalSDK.Session`.
-3. On platforms without NRSDK or when `IMMERSAL_XREAL` is not defined, a safe stub implementation is used.
+3. When `IMMERSAL_XREAL` is not defined, the bridge compiles to a safe stub so the project builds without the XREAL plugin.

 ---